-Total program length: Generic - 24 months (104 weeks)
+Total program length: Generic entry point - 24 months (104 weeks)

-Total program length: LPN-RN Transition - 18 months (78 Weeks)
+Total program length: LPN-RN Transition entry point - 18 months (78 Weeks)

 The Associate in Science in Nursing program offers two entry points into the full-time program, which is a residential program offered in the traditional classroom setting.
 Applicants who have no previous nursing education enter the program as generic students.
 Applicants who hold a current Florida practical nursing license without restrictions/obligations/public complaint, and who fulfil all the admissions requirements, enter the program as LPN-RN Transition students.
+Students are required to pass all HESI specialty and exit exams prior to graduating from this program.

 The ASN program includes all required Nursing competencies, which are delivered via theoretical instruction, and laboratory and clinical experience.
 Students have the option of completing laboratory requirements at any of CHI's campuses.
-Students may also be required to complete laboratory hours at the main campus in Lauderhill.
-This will require travel times of approximately 2 1⁄2 hours (151 miles) from Palm Bay to Lauderhill and approximately 50 minutes (46 miles) from West Palm Beach to Lauderhill.
+Students may also be required to complete laboratory hours at the main campus in Plantation.
+This will require travel times of approximately 2 1⁄2 hours (151 miles) from Palm Bay to Plantation and approximately 50 minutes (46 miles) from West Palm Beach to Plantation.